spencersokol/simple-posts/README.md

 }
 ```

-`SimplePostsContextData` and `SimplePostsContextProviderProps` round out the React Context API necessities.
+`ISimplePostsContextData` and `ISimplePostsContextProviderProps` round out the React Context API necessities.

-`SimplePostOptions` holds all the options for the Vite plugin.
+`ISimplePostOptions` holds all the options for the Vite plugin.

-`SimplePostType` describes additional custom post types and the subdirectory they're stored in.
+`ISimplePostType` describes additional custom post types and the subdirectory they're stored in.

 ### Setup & Vite Plugin